gordonforce/rpi-tomcat/README.md

 * 8.5.12: [Dockerfile](https://github.com/gordonforce/rpi-tomcat/blob/v8512/Dockerfile)
 * 8.5.11: [Dockerfile](https://github.com/gordonforce/rpi-tomcat/blob/v8511/Dockerfile)

 The usage examples on the [Offical Tomcat image dockerhub  page](https://hub.docker.com/_/tomcat/) are valid for this image after changing the image name.
-Here are the examples using the update image name and tag.
+Here is an example using the image name and tag.
 Use control-c to stop each image or stop a container using the docker stop command from another terminal.

 ```bash
 $ docker run -it --rm -p 8080:8080 gordonff/rpi-tomcat:8.5